Contents

 This document is a reference about themes.
 If you want a tutorial, please read Creating a Theme.
 If you’re looking for a ready-made theme for your site, check out the Themes Index.

-folder where Nikola is installed, and in the themes
+Themes are located in the themes folder where Nikola is installed, and in the themes folder

 of your site, one folder per theme.
 The folder name is the theme name.